 How to Become a Volunteer

-- Fill out a Volunteer Interest Form and Request to have a Class A form mailed to you or you may download the Adult Class A or Minor Class A volunteer forms.
+- Fill out a Volunteer Interest Form and Request to have a Class A form mailed to you or you may download the Class A Adult Volunteer Registration Form or Class A Minor Volunteer Registration Form volunteer forms.
 Completed forms must be mailed to Special Olympics Wisconsin headquarters.

 - Complete the online Protective Behaviors training and test every three years